June 18, 2017 by Ed Kennedy

 Intended to be an ‘off the record’ event for politicians and journalists to mingle, the tape found its way into political journalist Laurie Oakes’ hands, who was not attending the event – and feeling therefore he was not bound by the off the record agreement of the evening (alongside his feeling the idea of an off the record dinner is not credible anyway) – elected to publish it.

 The Fallout: This is an event where it is clear something has happened, but the impact of it is still unfolding.
-Whether you are a politician, political reporter, or completely apolitical, it is not breaking news to say U.S. President Donald Trump is a unique character.
+Whether you are a politician, political reporter, or completely apolitical, it’s not breaking news to say U.S. President Donald Trump is a unique character.
 His greatest fans and biggest detractors would agree as much.
 The US/Australia relationship is historically robust and built upon many facts, so even if Trump hereafter loathes Turnbull, the ship shall stay upright.
-Whether Trump feels Turnbull deemed his character with his caricature remains to be seen.
+Whether Trump feels Turnbull insulted his character with his caricature remains to be seen.

 Distinct from the experience with the previous case, while Laurie Oakes may not be on Malcolm Turnbull’s Christmas card list, it’s hard to argue he is a party at fault here.
 He received the info, decided it was a good story, and ran with it.